xhyrom/discord-datamining/data/articles/normal/articles/360040720412/content.md

     <li>Some data security and privacy questions</li>
     <li>The ability to edit your verification request, if you have already submitted one, with new information regarding your new needs</li>
 </ul>
-<h2 id="how-long-does-it-take-to-get-whitelisted">How long does it take to get whitelisted?</h2>
+<h2 id="how-long-does-it-take-to-get-whitelisted">How long does it take to get allowlisted?</h2>
 <p>Once you submit an application, a human will look at your submission and get back to you.</p>
-<p>From now until the deadline of October 7, 2020, <strong>while no limits are being enforced</strong>, we will strive for a five business day turnaround time for all verification requests.
+<p>From now until the deadline of October 7, 2020, <strong>while no limits are being enforced</strong>, we will strive for a five-business-day turnaround time for all verification requests.
 During this time period, we will evaluate our process to ensure that we can commit to faster turnaround times after the deprecation period has ended.
 Please be mindful of the influx of verification requests that we will receive during the initial roll-out.</p>
 <h2 id="what-is-considered-an-acceptable-use-case">What is considered an acceptable use case?</h2>
 <p>We're glad you asked!
 (And, we know this was the big question on your mind).
 As with most things, it is up to the details of the implementation.
 Rather than list out every possible idea, or have you extrapolate on examples, here are some principles that guide the way we think.</p>
 <p>If you have questions about your particular use case, be as descriptive as possible in your application, and please feel free to <a href="https://dis.gd/contact" target="_self">reach out to our support team</a>, or talk to us in our <a href="https://discord.gg/discord-developers" target="_self">Discord Server</a>!
 We're happy to talk you through the process.</p>